spiral/docs/installation.md

 ./spiral configure
 ```

-Make sure that `spiral` has right execute permissions (`chmod +x spiral`, btw you can rename `spiral` and `spiral.cli` to any name you want).
+Make sure that `spiral` has right execute permissions (`chmod +x spiral`, also you can rename `spiral` and `spiral.cli` to any name you want).

 > You can run command(s) with increaced verbosity to get more details.

 ## Enviroment settings
-Default spiral application and framework core utilize [dotenv package](https://github.com/vlucas/phpdotenv) which provides you ability to enter your enviroment specific settings into `.env` file.
+Default spiral application and framework core utilize [dotenv package](https://github.com/vlucas/phpdotenv) which provides you ability to keep your enviroment settings in `.env` file, thought you can replace default implementation to avoid un-nesessary filesystem requests, follow [this link](/application/environment.md) for more instructions.

-> Enviroment file `.env` will be automatically created and pre-configured as moment of application installation, however in a future you have to manage file creation manually (you can simply copy or rename `.env.sample` and later run `spiral app:key` to ensure that unique encryption key were set).
+> Enviroment file `.env` will be automatically created and pre-configured as moment of application installation.

-You are able to declare your own enviroment settings without dotenv extension, follow [this link](/application/environment.md) for more instructions.

 ## Configuration
 Your application confuration files are located in `app/config` directory, you can alter it's values to mount additional extensions or change some of application workflow.